Here, you can view the presentations from our previous meetings.

 Dr. Jaridi, Director of NASA WV Space Grant Consortium, welcomed new members of the board, then presented an overview of the Space Grant and EPSCoR programs at the State and national level.

 Ongoing Activities Report

-Kati Baker, program assistant of NASA WV Space Grant Consortium, gave a brief presentation on activities and events that the K-12 and Extension and Public Outreach (EPO) programs had over the year.
+Kati Baker, outreach coordinator of NASA WV Space Grant Consortium, gave a brief presentation on activities and events that the K-12 and Extension and Public Outreach (EPO) programs had over the year.
 Recent internships, current research, and publications were also included.

 MU-SPACE Eclipse Balloon Project

 Two Marshall University students, Jacob Staggs and Derek Staley, talked about their experience with the eclipse as they participated in a national event thanks to the Montana Space Grant Consortium.
 They created a team to participate along with 54 others across 31 states.
 Going to Illinois to be in the totality path of the eclipse, they sent payloads into the atmosphere at around 80,000 feet!

 Dr. Melanie Page from WVU gave a presentation about work she observed and participated in with the solar eclipse.
 She also spoke about her involvement with RockOn! at Wallops Flight Facility (WFF) sponsored by Colorado and Virginia Space Grant Consortia as well as WFF.
 Launch video links are on slide 12.